gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    acknowledgments and utilizes existing SCTP protocol behavior to ensure delivery of the protected user messages data.

+   Note, this proceudre currenlty only works for DTLS 1.3.
+For DTLS 1.2 users the remote endpoint will be closed for sending more data with the reception of the close_notify in step 5, and step 6 will not be possible and that data will be lost.

    The interaction between peers and protocol stacks shall be as
    follows: